Portrait of Charles Dickens (Scheffer)

-Portrait of Charles Dickens is an 1855 portrait painting by the Dutch artist Ary Scheffer depicting the British author Charles Dickens.
-He sat for the painting while visiting Paris.
+Portrait of Charles Dickens is an oil on canvas portrait painting by the Dutch-French artist Ary Scheffer, from 1855.
+It depicts the British author Charles Dickens.

+Dickens sat for the painting while visiting Paris.
+He is portrayed, seated, with hands crossed, looking sideways.
+The background of the paintings is brown and left undefined on purpose.

 The painting was exhibited at the Royal Academy's Summer Exhibition in 1856.
-Today the work is in the collection of the National Portrait Gallery in London, which purchased it in 1870.
+Today the work is in the collection of the National Portrait Gallery, in London, which purchased it in 1870.